mastrogpt/python-tutorial/docs/tutorial.md

 # if ok model.status == 'succeded'
 ```

-- `[2b]` retrieve the model we use, check the status  and return 'Welcome.' if is 'succeded'
+- `[2b]` retrieve the model we use, check the status  and return 'Welcome.' if is 'succeeded'

 - `[2c]` add the new chat to the indes